Polynomial Chaos Expanded Gaussian Process: Background and Related Work

 A GP is a collection of random variables.
 Each finite number of these random variables have a joint Gaussian distribution.
 In the following the GP is considered for regression, where the training data are denoted as $\mathcal{D}=\{\boldsymbol{x}_i, y_i\}_{i=1}^{N}$ with $\boldsymbol{x}_i \in \mathbb{R}^{n_x}$ and $y_i \in \mathbb{R}$.
 The number of training points is denoted with $N$ and the number of inputs is denoted with~$n_x$.

 The mean function $m(\boldsymbol{x})$ and the covariance function $k(\boldsymbol{x},\boldsymbol{x}')$, also called kernel function, completely describe the GP

-Most ML applications have a large number of input para-meters, e.g., in chemical engineering~\cite{Li.2021}.
+where $\boldsymbol{x}$ and $\boldsymbol{x}'$ represent input data points.
+Most ML applications have a large number of input parameters, e.g., in chemical engineering~\cite{Li.2021}, autonomous driving~\cite{Kiran.2022}, and energy consumption forecasting~\cite{Somu.2021}.
 This results in a high-dimensional feature space for the learning algorithm.
 For distance-based ML algorithms, this leads to the so-called curse of dimensionality~\cite{Keogh.2011}.
 To avoid this, unimportant features can be removed with automatic relevance determination (ARD)~\cite{Neal.1996} or by techniques, presented in~\cite{Varunram.2021}.
-For GPs, the ARD is realized by introducing a lengthscale parameter for each feature \cite{Paananen.2019}.
+For GPs, the ARD is realized by introducing a lengthscale parameter for each feature~\cite{Paananen.2019}.

-A common choice for the stationary covariance function of the GP is the squared exponential kernel with ARD, which is introduced in~\cite{Rasmussen.2006}.
+A common choice for the stationary covariance function of the GP is the squared exponential kernel, see~\cite{Rasmussen.2006}.
 It is defined by